boazbk/tcs/lec_06_loops.md

 > # { .recap }
-* NAND++ programs introduce the notion of _loops_, and allow us to capture a single algorithm that can evaluate functions of any input length.
+* NAND-TM programs introduce the notion of _loops_, and allow us to capture a single algorithm that can evaluate functions of any input length.
-* Enhanced NAND++ programs, which allow control on the index variable `i`, are equivalent in power to standard NAND++ programs.
+* Enhanced NAND-TM programs, which allow control on the index variable `i`, are equivalent in power to standard NAND-TM programs.
-* NAND++ programs are also equivalent in power to _Turing machines_.
+* NAND-TM programs are also equivalent in power to _Turing machines_.
-* Running a NAND++ program for any finite number of steps corresponds to a NAND program.
+* Running a NAND-TM program for any finite number of steps corresponds to a NAND-CIRC program.
 However, the key feature of NAND++ is that the number of iterations can depend on the input, rather than being a fixed upper bound in advance.

 ## Exercises